Dog Bites and the Law Around “One-Bite State” is a Hot Topic

 We realize this legal issue goes by many names across the nation, including “the one-bite rule” and “first bite free,” A one bite state holds that the owner is responsible if the dog has bit before.

 Of course, there’s been a lot of confusion about this topic here in the state of Maryland.
-Part of the confusion comes from a recent change to our state’s dog bite laws.
+Part of the confusion comes from a recent change to the Maryland dog bite laws.

 Prior to 2014, Maryland dog bite rules were laxer.
 After sweeping changes to the law in 2014, the owner of a dog that is running at large can now be held strictly liable for injuries and other damages caused by the animal.